NuGet/NuGetGallery/Docs/Specs/anurse-1348-mergeusers.md

  * ReportTimestampUtc - datetime - Timestamp used in the report (must be identical to report name).
 If ReportId is a URL, this may be unnecessary
 3. Changes to user lookup:
  * Add "AND Disabled = 0" to all queries for users across the system (login, package ownership, profile pages, etc.)

+## Rollout Schedule
+The schedule is defined in terms of numbered sprints.
+At this point, which sprint each sprint below corresponds to is open to change.

+1. Sprint 1: Roll out new Audit Tables and augment User table with new columns.
+NO EntityFramework models for these tables yet.
+NO CODE USES THIS during Sprint 1.
+The code at the end of Sprint 1 will be able to work without the migration being run.
+2. Sprint 2: Roll out Merge functionality.
+This code will REQUIRE that the migration from Sprint 1 was run, which it should have been.

+It is my suggestion that, if we can close on the spec shortly, Sprint 1 be the sprint started on 7/22 (i.e. the new tables would be merged to QA on 8/2).
+Since this is a very low-impact additive database change, I feel that's a safe schedule.